Kernix13/javascript-cheat-sheet/notes.md

 - `some()`: tests whether at least one element in the array passes the test implemented by the provided function.
 It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
 It doesn't modify the array.
 This have a number of variations for the syntax.
 Check the MDN doc [Array.prototype.some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
 - `push()`: adds one or more elements to the end of an array and returns the new length of the array: 'push(elem1, elem2, ...)`
 - `unshift()`: adds one or more elements to the beginning of an array and returns the new length of the array: `unshift(elem1, elem2, ...)`
 - `shift()`: removes the first element from an array and returns that removed element.
-This method changes the length of the array (no arguments)
+This method changes the length of the array (no arguments).
+To get the removed item make sure to set it to a var: `let removedItem = arr.shift();`
 - `pop()`: removes the last element from an array and returns that element.
 This method changes the length of the array (no arguments)

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>